What is Psychotherapy ?

 3. Cognitive Behaviour Therapy: A form of Cognitive therapy that focus on changing illogical patterns of thought that are related to erroneous pattern of thinking that feed mental illness.

-4. Humanistic-Experiential Therapy: Therapies based on the view that understanding people requires trying to see the world through their eyes (a phenomenological approach) and on the belief that the therapist’s therapeutic relationship with the client is central to the benefits of the therapy.
+4. Humanistic-Experiential Therapy: Therapies based on the view that understanding people requires trying to see the world through their eyes (a phenomenological approach) and on the belief that the therapist’s

 What is the Process of therapy?